25 | Reset: What Becomes Available When You Choose to Dissolve

 WHAT A DIVORCE, A FIVE-MONTH HIKE, AND THE VIEW FROM THE HIGHEST POINT IN THE CONTIGUOUS UNITED STATES TAUGHT ME ABOUT THE INTELLIGENCE OF DISSOLUTION.
 PSILOCYBIN, NEUROPLASTICITY, AND WHAT YOUR BODY ALREADY KNOWS ABOUT CHOOSING TO DISSOLVE.
 THE FIRE SUPPRESSION PARADOX AND WHAT HAPPENS WHEN WE REFUSE THE SMALL FIRES.
 SABBATH, FALLOW FIELDS, AND THE ANCIENT LAW THAT THE SOIL AND THE SOUL FOLLOW.
 CEREMONY AS RESET.
 THE DIETA AS CONSCIOUS SHOCK.
 WHAT THE COCOON KNOWS THAT WE KEEP FORGETTING.
 HOW TO DESIGN RESETS FROM YOUR NEXT BREATH TO YOUR NEXT CHAPTER.
+WHY EVERY SPRING REMEMBERS WHAT EVERY EMPIRE FORGETS ABOUT DEATH AND RETURN.
 AND WHY THE MOST UNIVERSAL RESET OF ALL MAY BE THE RETURN TO LOVE.
+FAQS RICH WITH FURTHER READING, RESEARCH, AND RESOURCES BELOW.

 Your life is not falling apart.
 It is asking for a reset.
 The question is whether you choose it or it chooses you.